-You contribute a specified percentage (as shown below) of your monthly compensation to the retirement fund through before-tax payroll deductions.
+You contribute a 9% of your Compensation to the retirement fund through before-tax payroll deductions.
 "Before-tax" means your contribution is deducted from your pay before federal and state withholding taxes are calculated.
 Social Security taxes and Medicare taxes are still paid on your before-tax contributions to the Retirement Plan (see the example on the following page).
+Your Employer contributes the same amount you contribute.
+The rate of contributions is subject to change in the future.
+You will be notified of any such changes.